 The king gave him other difficult tasks as well, but the magic seal always rescued him.

 Finally the king commanded him to capture the sister of the seven giants.
 The fisherman succeeded in this too, and on their return, the giantess killed the king.

 Now the fisherman became king, and no one tried to take his pretty wife from him again.

-Note: Many tales numbered 465 A, contain the motif of a man persecuted for his pretty wife.
+Note: Many tales that are numbered 465 A, contain the motif of a man persecuted for his pretty wife.
 AT 465. (#1.2)

+Then the swan-girls disappeared into the air.
+The Ashlad made preparations for his wedding, but he soon learned that he would have to fetch his bride from a castle that was south of the sun, west of the moon and in the centre of the earth.
+Undaunted he set forth.
 On the way he came into the possession of a hat that made him invisible, boots that would carry him a hundred miles with each step, and a knife that would kill any enemy.
 With the help of these magic items, the Ashlad found his bride and killed the witch.
 (AT 400). (#8.2)

 Uther, Hans-Jörg.
 The Types of International Folktales: A Classification and Bibliography Based on the System of Antti Aarne and Stith Thompson.
 Vols 1-3.
 FF Communications No. 284-86, Helsinki: Academia Scientiarum Fennica, 2004.

-© 19952012, Tormod Kinnes, MPhil [Email]
+© 1995–2018, Tormod Kinnes, MPhil [Email]